Skip to content

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, and said, Oh, this people have sinned a great sin, and have made them gods of gold.
+, and said, Oh, these people have committed a great sin, and have made themselves a god of gold.

-32:32 Yet now, if you will forgive their sin–; and if not, please, blot me out of your book which you have written.
+32:32 But now, if you will forgive their sin–; and if not, please, blot me out of your book which you have written.

 32:33 And YAHWEH יְהֹוָה